esheldon/nsim/config/README.md

         - try with the "retry" version and not true guess.
             - some failures
             - trying a=3 first pass a=2 second, not enough
             - tried putting a chunk of bfrac near 0 and near 1 and it didn't fail once in 20 pairs.
             - trying a full run, but note we should test a few things.

-    - not prior during?
-    - guess true with no retry?
+        - try drawn priors and not forcing restart and a=3 and not removing low arate
+            - looks terrible, 1.4% at s/n=35
+        - trying nwalkers=320, a=2
+            also rtest2 at s/n=23

     - also not was not keeping ones that failed arate, might want to change that?